passlab/pema/experiment/tracecompass/lbanalysis/README.md

 ## Importing the Project into Eclipse
 1. Open Eclipse
-2. Click File > Open Projects from File system.
+2. Click File > Open Projects from the File system.
 3. In the dialog box, click directory... and navigate to the pema folder
-4. Keep opeing folders until you locate the lbanaysis folder
+4. Keep opening folders until you locate the lbanalysis folder
 5. Select it and click Finish
 6. The project should now appear in the Project Explorer on the left-hand side.
 ![Screenshot 2025-02-14 at 10 23 41 AM](https://github.com/user-attachments/assets/60dde19d-4435-41eb-9b87-c4839f8b8b15)

 ## Running the Sample View in Eclipse
-1. In the lb anaysis project, expland the src folder
+1. In the lb analysis project, expand the src folder
 2. Keep opening the folders until you find the SampleView file
 3. Right-click on SampleView
 4. Click Run As > Eclipse Application